Keto vs Paleo, Mediterranean, and More: Which Diet Is Scientifically Best for You?

 | Sustainability | Low | Medium | High | High | Very low |

-1. For rapid weight loss and blood sugar control: Keto
+1. For rapid weight loss and blood sugar control: keto

 2. For long-term health and prevention: Mediterranean